owenology/Python-Code/README.md

 ## Projects:

-- A system for booking class placements at a gym after logging in or creating an account.
+- (Python) A system for booking class placements at a gym after logging in or creating an account.

 -